 UEFI is a processor independent standard on how to write firmware for computer platforms.
 The X86-architecture is in focus but ARM processors are in no way excluded.
 It can be used in a variety of systems because UEFI allows device manufacturers to write generic device drivers.

 UEFI vs BIOS – Standardizing the input to BIOS vendors

 BIOS firmware has been developed by a number of large vendors (AMI, Phoenix, Insyde) over the years.
-Manufacturers of devices such as processors, chipsets and components have been supplying the source code needed to develop support for the respective devices in BIOS.
+Manufacturers of devices such as processors, chipsets and components have been supplying the source code.
+That source code is needed to develop support for the respective devices in BIOS.
 The format and structure of the source code haven’t been standardized.
 Device manufacturers have had to supply the code in more than one format.
 The BIOS vendors have all required the source code in their own unique shape.

 UEFI vs BIOS – Compatibility Support Modules bridge the gap

 As described before, BIOS firmware is a separation layer between hardware and operating system and consequently there are dependencies between BIOS and operating system.
 Many existing operating systems depend on legacy BIOS to work.

 This may sound like a limitation to UEFIs disadvantage, but UEFI firmware most often contains a so-called Compatibility Support Module, CSM.
 This CSM emulates the legacy support found in BIOS and thereby “legacy-BIOS-only” operating systems in fact work with UEFI firmware.